 Next, the software will retrieve a list of financial institutions.
 Please search for tastyworks, then click to highlight and click Import.
 The software will retrieve login information.

 After selecting tastyworks, enter your tastyworks account number (for example, 5UT12345) and social security number/TIN (without dashes).
-Then click Continue.
-To locate your account number, please log in to your account at tastyworks.com or click here.
+Then, click Continue.
+Please remember to only enter a non-ira, or non-qualified, account in to the account number field.
+IRA accounts do not receive a 1099-B. To locate your account number, please log in to your account at tastyworks.com or click here.
 Your account number is listed in the blue Account Status area.